42LoCo42/discord-blb/README.md

 2.5.
 Open a terminal there and run "npm install discord.js"

 ### 3. Run the bot
+3.1 To add the bot to a server, open https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID_HERE&scope=bot but replace CLIENT_ID_HERE with your Client ID from step 1.3,5

 3.1.
 Open a terminal in the bot´s folder

 3.2.
 Run "node ."